-- Through the Temporary Foreign Worker Program; A Labor Market Impact Assessment (LMIA) with a duration of at least 12 months submitted by the applicant’s employer.
+- Through the Temporary Foreign Worker Program; A Labor Market Impact Assessment (LMIA) with a duration of at least 12 months is submitted by the applicant’s employer.

 What counts as working Hours for Agri-Food Pilot Program?

-- All hours worked as full time legally in Canada.
+- All hours worked full time legally in Canada.
 This can be in different eligible occupations and can also be from multiple employers.